Software enabled Fiber Optic Multisensing Network

 A major importance of distributed sensing lies within the field of critical infrastructure monitoring.
 Three different use cases are planned for the flexible system: 1) Test the sensing system in high voltage power cables to monitor the temperature along the cable infrastructure, 2) The supervision of telecommunication infrastructure using an existing fiber network to detect events in the perimeter of the equipment like detection of fiber cables manipulation in data centers and 3) Investigate the supervision of water supply network to detect leakage induced temperature and strain changes in surrounding soil but also detect infrastructure manipulations .

 Distributed temperature and acoustic sensing will be used to collect information on the status of powerlines.
-Also, we intend to interrogate FBG (Fiber Bragg Grating) arrays to further demonstrate and validate the flexibility of the system.

 Using the system information will be collected on external impacts threatening the fiber infrastructure, e.g. fire, stress, heavy machinery in the perimeter of fiber cables that could risk fiber integrity.
 Investigations will be also performed to increase security of unmanned network sites.